-- ensure that a survivor of sexual assault receives the necessary medical treatment, tests, and prophylactic care (including for sexually transmitted infections and pregnancy, if desired), at no expense to the survivor; - if the assault occurred within the past 120 hours, provide the opportunity for collection and preservation of evidence in the event the survivor decides to pursue prosecution (ideally a survivor should not wash, douche, use the toilet, or change clothing prior to a medical exam); and - ensure the survivor has access to free, confidential advocates specifically trained in the area of sexual assault crisis intervention and support.
+- ensure that a survivor of sexual assault receives the necessary medical treatment, tests, and prophylactic care at no expense to the survivor; - if the assault occurred within the past 120 hours, provide the opportunity for collection and preservation of evidence in the event the survivor decides to pursue prosecution (ideally a survivor should not wash, douche, use the toilet, or change clothing prior to a medical exam); and - ensure the survivor has access to free, confidential advocates specifically trained in the area of sexual assault crisis intervention and support.
 Confidential advocates can be reached by calling 706-542-SAFE.

-To report on-campus assaults on the Athens, Griffin, Tifton, or Gwinnett campuses, contact the University Police Department at 911 or 706-542-2200.
+To report on-campus assaults on the Athens, Griffin, Gwinnett, or Tifton campuses, contact the UGA Police Department at 911 or 706-542-2200.